TDStrasser/KookaBlockly-Reference/docs/source/lists.rst

 This value block will, depending on the option chosen in the drop-down list:

-1. **list from text** parse a text string into items separated by the delimiter text and arranges the items into a list.
+1. **list from text** parses a text string into items separated by the delimiter text and arranges the items into a list.
-2. **text from list** take the items in a list and concatenates them into a text string separated by the delimiter text.
+2. **text from list** takes the items in a list and concatenates them into a text string separated by the delimiter text.

  .. image:: images/lists-make-with-delimiter.png
-   :height: 120
+   :width: 500
    :align: center